estruyf/vscode-demo-time/README.md

 3. **Creating Demos**: Populate the `demo.json` file with your actions, defining each step and action as required.​ More information about the available actions can be found in the [supported actions](https://demotime.show/actions/) documentation section.
+4. **File Type**: New demo files are created as JSON by default.
+Set `demoTime.defaultDemoFileType` to `yaml` if you prefer YAML demo files.

 ## Documentation